-Small businesses often run on tight margins, and you’ll need to pay self-employment, federal and state taxes on any profit you make.
+Small businesses often run on tight margins.
+You’ll need to pay self-employment, plus federal and state taxes on any profit you make.
 If you own a limited liability company (LLC), there are several excellent ways that you can reduce your taxes.
-Of course, managing your expenses will help you keep costs down, and combining good financial management with these tax savings tips means you can keep more of the money you earn.
+Of course, managing your expenses will help you keep costs down, and combining good financial management with these tax-savings tips means you can keep more of the money you earn.

 1. Take Advantage of All Your Tax-Deductible Expenses

 - Home office expense: If you work from home, you can deduct a portion of your household expenses according to the amount of space you use to run your business.
-For example, if you use 15 percent of your home exclusively for business work, you can deduct 15 percent of what you spend on electricity, gas and other utility bills.
+For example, if you use 15% of your home exclusively for business work, you can deduct 15% of what you spend on electricity, gas, and other utility bills.

 - Repairs and maintenance: If you need to make repairs to your home, it is sometimes possible to expense the same percentage as what you use for your business office.